The Marine Corps has many unique sayings that may have you scratching your head if you were never in the Marines.

 A blood stripe is featured on the dress blue trousers for Officers, Staff Noncommissioned Officers, and Noncommissioned Officers.

-It symbolizes the caliber of leadership these Marines had and the blood shed during the Battle of Chapultepec in 1847 during the Mexican-American War.
+It symbolizes the caliber of leadership these Marines displayed and the bloodshed during the Battle of Chapultepec in 1847 during the Mexican-American War.

 8. Improvise, Adapt, Overcome